AriFordsham/GHCWiki/generics-propositional-equality.md

 This page sketches the ideas how to equip `GHC.Generics` with type-level reasoning facilities.
 This page describes *work in progress*.
 Initially responsible for this page is Gabor Greif.

+=Status Nov 2014=

+At the HacBerin 2014 GGR and JPM discussed the issue and we settled it in a way so that no changes to GHC are necessary.
+The trick is to obtain type equality witness from the Rep T and push that down to its innards.
+This way we need no propeq for constructors etc. Also Pedro is working towards a clean solution utilizing DataKinds.

 # Motivation